psai8449/MTRX3700-Repo/README.md

 arduino_serial_transmitter_full: used to emulate HM_10 or FPGA to test bluetooth and IOT function

-arduino_serial_receiver_iot: Code on the ESP8266, receives and interpets the data it receives via UART from the FPGA
+arduino_serial_receiver_iot: Code on the ESP8266, receives and interpets the data it receives via UART from the FPGA.
+Final code for the ESP8266 internet module
+(arduino_serial_receiver_iot will only compile on the online arduino IDE)

 proximity_sensor: standalone project used to demonstrate the proximity sensor function